dapr/docs/daprdocs/content/en/operations/components/pluggable-components/pluggable-components-overview.md

 description: "Overview of pluggable component anatomy and supported component types"
 ---

-Pluggable components are Dapr components that are not included as part the runtime.
-You can configure Dapr to use components that leverage the building block APIs, but are registered differently from the [built-in Dapr components](https://github.com/dapr/components-contrib).
+Pluggable components are components that are not included as part the runtime, as opposed to built-in ones that are included.
+You can configure Dapr to use pluggable components that leverage the building block APIs, but these are registered differently from the [built-in Dapr components](https://github.com/dapr/components-contrib).
 For example, you can configure a pluggable component for scenarios where you require a private component.

 <img src="/images/concepts-building-blocks.png" width=400>